 The specific duties in Scotland were created by secondary legislation in the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012.
-They came into force on 27 May 2012.
-Two elements of the specific duties come into force for the first time in 2017.
-These require that all listed bodies to include race and disability considerations alongside gender in their Equal Pay and Occupational Segregation published information every 4 years.
+Two elements of the specific duties came into force for the first time in 2017.
+These required that all listed bodies to include race and disability considerations alongside gender in their Equal Pay and Occupational Segregation published information every 4 years.

-Therefore, Moray College UHI is required to publish the following every 4 years:
+Therefore, UHI Moray is required to publish the following every 4 years: